Schedule-at-a-Glance

 Program Session

-Strategic Simulation & Scenario Planning: Global Conflict & Supply Chain Risk
+Impact of Geopolitics on Your Business – Simulation & Scenario Planning in an Era of Global Conflict & Supply Chain Risk

 Speaker Info